Web Service

 };

-Package Web Service
+Package Web service

 A Web application package can contain one Web application and several Web services.
 Each application in the Web application package shares the same package ID and has a unique application ID.
 In the following example, you can use the <tizen:application> element to define information for the Web application.
 The <tizen:service> element is used to define information about the Web service.
 The Web application and the Web service have the same package ID and different application IDs.